 If not caught and treated in time, kidney failure can set in, especially as the dog begins to show signs of vomiting, diarrhea, weight loss, and increased urination and thirst.

 If you see your pup exhibit any of these symptoms, make a beeline for the vet to make sure he gets the treatment he needs.

-Ticks can persist year-round, even in our frigid Minnesota winters, and the best protection is prevention.
+Ticks can persist year-round, and the best protection is prevention.
 Keep your pup healthy with year-round flea and tick preventatives, consider a tick-repelling spray or collar, and check him regularly for ticks, especially after outdoor adventuring.
 Good human.

 This article was brought to you by the dog lovers at Animal Humane Society.
 Through low-cost spay and neuter services, wellness exams, training, expert advice and more, AHS is committed to helping pets and their families thrive together.
 Learn more and donate today.